emissary-ingress/emissary/docs/topics/running/ambassador-with-aws.md

     targetPort: 8443
 ```

 While terminating TLS at Ambassador makes it easier to expose more advanced TLS configuration options, it does have the drawback of not being able to use the ACM to manage certificates.
-You will have to manage your TLS certificates yourself or use the [automatic HTTPS capabilities](../host-crd) in the Ambassador Edge Stack to have Ambassador do it for you.
+You will have to manage your TLS certificates yourself or use the [automatic certificate management](../host-crd) available in the Ambassador Edge Stack to have Ambassador do it for you.

 ### TLS Termination at the Load Balancer